immunomind/immunarch/README.md

 2. Immune repertoire analysis made simple:

-    + Most methods are incorporated in a couple of main functions with clear naming—no more remembering tens and tens of functions with obscure names;
+    + Most methods are incorporated in a couple of main functions with clear naming---no more remembering tens and tens of functions with obscure names;

     + Repertoire overlap analysis *(common indices including overlap coefficient, Jaccard index and Morisita's overlap index)*